wijnandb/15-a-day/content/posts/rethinking-work-what-s-my-next-step.md

 Before writing these separate posts, let's address some points that influence the decision between the two, since both have advantages.

 (at this poiont my ADHD kicks in.
-In don't want to write anymore, I want to get to work and try to ghte some interviews, which will make it easier for me to make a decision.
+In don't want to write anymore, I want to get to work and try to get some interviews, which will make it easier for me to make a decision.
 As long as I don't get an interview or even better an offer, there is nothing to compare or decide.
 But see, I'm still here, so let's continue)

 To get a better idea of my options, there are some steps I need to take.
 My biggets roadblock is a fear of reaching out (applying for a job) in combnation with a reluctance to write a resume.
 Being in touch with a recruiter could potentially help solve that.
 My reasoning goes a bit like this: they can make money by getting me a job, so they arte invested in that sense.
 On the other hand, if they don't see an opportunity to get me hired, they will not do anything.
 Good thing though: there are more jobs than there are candidates, and there are a lot of recruiters.
 Reach out to recruiters, tell them what you want ("I'm interested in working for company ABC and I see you are recruiting for them.
 Here's my resume/LinkedIn profile, could we have a chat about which open positions would fit me?")